R3ndrex/patterns/README.md

 1. Open the command prompt or terminal on your computer.
 In Windows, this could be Command Prompt or PowerShell, while in Linux or macOS, you would use a terminal.

 2. Navigate to the directory where your .py file is located.
-You can use the `cd` command (in Windows) or `cd` (in Linux and macOS) to navigate through the file system.
+You can use the `cd` command to navigate through the file system.

 3. Once you're in the directory with your .py file, execute the following command to run the application: